 - 1/2 cup flour

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1/4 tsp pepper
+- 1/4 teaspoon pepper

-- 2 eggs beaten
+- 2 large eggs beaten

-- 1 cup fine breadcrumbs
+- 1 cup Panko

-- 1/3 cup grated Parmesan heese
+- 1/3 cup grated Parmesan cheese

 - 1/3 cup butter

-- When the chops are chilled, melt the butter in a large skillet.
-Place the porkchops into the skillet and cook until browned on both sides and they reach an internal temperature of 145 °F. Remove and let rest for 3-4 minutes.
+- When the chops are chilled, melt the butter and pour over the pork chops evenly.
+Place the baking sheet in the oven and cook until they reach an internal temperature of 145 °F. Remove and let rest for 3-4 minutes.